 102 Advanced Onlot Wastewater Treatment System Inspection Training Course

-This 2-day advanced course is available to PSMA/NOF101-certified inspectors.
+This 2-day advanced course is available to inspectors who have already passed the PSMA/NOF-101 course.
 This course builds upon PSMA/NOF-101 and covers subjects which include inspecting “standard” and “alternate” systems, problem-solving techniques and case studies focusing on standard and difficult systems.
-Participants should have at least one years experience inspecting onlot systems through the application of the PSMA/NOF Inspection Standards.
+Participants should have at least one year’s experience inspecting onlot systems through the application of the PSMA/NOF Inspection Standards.
 Participants must have successfully completed PSMA/NOF-101.
 Your company MUST be a member of PSMA to attend a PSMA certification course.
 View course syllabus.

 Registration fee includes course materials, test fees, and meals (lunch/dinner).
-Registration closes September 23, 2021.
-Download PDF of Registration Brochure.
+Registration closes September 22, 2022.

 Please Note: The skills of reading and writing are required prerequisites for training and for all candidates who will take the PSMA/NOF certification exam.
 PSMA/NOF-certified inspectors must be able to follow written instructions, record field measurements, write answers to questions and draw conclusions.
 Trainees must be able to complete the training and the exam without reading or writing assistance.
 Persons with disabilities should notify the PSMA Office in advance of the session, and reasonable accommodations will be made to assist in facilitating your participation.

 Be Prepared!
 All trainees should bring materials to take notes.
 A calculator will be beneficial.
 If you have inspection tools such as probe rods, flashlight, mirror, tape measure and gloves, please bring them.
 Training includes a field trip to nearby onlot systems with hands-on application of inspection skills.
 The field activity on Day 2 operates rain or shine.
 Dress appropriately for field conditions; bring a change of shoes.